ruby/reline/doc/for_users.md

 ### Yank Commands

-Each yank command pops text from the kill ring.
+Each yank command pops text from the kill ring and inserts it at the cursor;
+the cursor is moved forward to the end of the inserted text.

 - `C-y`: Yank the most recently killed text at the cursor.
 - `M-y`: Rotate the kill ring, and yank from the new top.